mklaber/redshift_polizei/README.md

 4. Permissions
 Displays permissions users or groups have on tables.
 Retrieved from system tables and cached in Permissions table in Postgres.
 5. Disk Space
-Retrieved uncached from CloudWatch using the 'PercentageDiskSpaceUsed' metric.
+Retrieved uncached from CloudWatch using the `PercentageDiskSpaceUsed` metric.
 6. Exports
 Job details are saved and queued in the pg database.
 Background processes retrieve queued jobs and execute their queries on the cluster, saving the results to S3.